ValdemarGr/gql/docs/tutorial.md

 // such that the `Human` type can use it wihtout having to reference it directly

 implicit lazy val human: Type[IO, Human] = tpe[IO, Human](
-  "Human",
+  // The typename that will appear in our schema "Human",
-  // We define the fields of the type
+  // Now we can start defining the fields of our type.
-  // Fields are functions that go from the type to the field type
+  // Fields in gql are more or less regular functions with some extra information attached to them
-  // In the case of `name` it is `Human => Option[String]`
-  // lift can be used to lift any function into a type "id" -> lift(_.id),
+  // Here the "id" field is defined as a function `Human => Option[String]` which is lifted into a field "id" -> lift(_.id),
   "name" -> lift(_.name),